-By choosing to start your career at Scott-Moncrieff you will have the opportunity of working with either public sector organisations or with commercial businesses.
+By choosing to start your career at Scott-Moncrieff you will have the opportunity to work with either public sector organisations or commercial businesses.

 We have positions available within our commercial and public sector audit teams based across our Edinburgh, Glasgow and Inverness offices.
 Your time will be mainly spent on-site with clients, learning more about their businesses and understanding their unique challenges.
 You may also have the opportunity to complete secondments within our business advisory and taxation teams too.
 All staff participate in an annual training programme for each stage of their career and you will receive full exam and study support from the training team and qualified managers.

 Jaded at the thought of working on the same client all year round?
 Uninterested in doing the same work over and over?
 Then you should consider joining the Public Sector team within Scott-Moncrieff.